Skip to content

 What is agent-device?

-agent-device is an agent-native CLI tool developed by Callstack that enables AI agents, developers, and QA professionals to control iOS, Android, tvOS, macOS, and Linux desktop devices and apps programmatically.
+agent-device is an AI mobile testing tool developed by Callstack that enables AI agents, developers, and QA professionals to control iOS, Android, tvOS, macOS, and Linux desktop devices and apps programmatically.
 It automates app testing and UI interaction by taking accessibility snapshots, extracting UI elements, and executing taps, scrolls, and text input.
-The tool provides AI agents with structured UI access and deterministic interactions, moving beyond pixel-first screenshots to token-efficient accessibility snapshots.
-This allows agents to read compact UI trees, locate elements using references (e.g., @e3), and perform actions like touch and text input.
-Recent updates, such as Version 0.14.8 (May 12, 2026), have focused on improving Android diagnostics and enhancing cloud integration capabilities.
+The tool provides AI agents with 'eyes' on the UI through token-efficient snapshots of the accessibility tree, assigning stable references to elements, allowing agents to 'act with semantic precision' using these references or semantic selectors (e.g., by text, label, or role).

 features